-Salted Caramel Butterscotch Chip Cookies - these chewy cookies start with an easy cookie dough recipe.
-They are a delicious sweet-salty alternative to chocolate chip cookies.
+Salted Caramel Butterscotch Chip Cookies are chewy cookies that start with an easy cookie dough recipe.
+They are a delicious, sweet-salty alternative to chocolate chip cookies.

-If you haven't made cookies with butterscotch chips before, you need to try these!
-They are chewy and the combination of caramel and butterscotch is addicting.
-The sweet and salty flavor is something I crave all the time.
+If you haven't made cookies with butterscotch chips before, you need to try these.
+They are chewy, and the combination of caramel and butterscotch is addicting.
+I crave the sweet and salty flavor all the time.

 These cookies start with traditional cookie dough made with ingredients that are likely in your pantry.
 Bits of caramel and butterscotch chips pack these cookies with an almost "smoky" flavor.
 I love adding a sprinkling of flaky salt after baking.
 It's the perfect sweet and salty pairing.